-Opt for some gorgeous new cookware: pots and pans, even kettles comes in pretty pastels which feel just right for this time of year and are a great excuse for treating your kitchen to something new.
+Opt for some gorgeous new cookware: pots and pans, even kettles come in pretty pastels which feel just right for this time of year.

 Keep clutter at bay.
-It’s so easy for busy, family kitchens to become cluttered, especially as we all spend more time in our kitchens and use them for all sorts of family activities.
-Dedicate an area of the kitchen to household admin: pinboards covered in pretty fabric look attractive and keep important papers in one place which makes for more harmonious family life.
-Have a system of throwing away junk mail immediately: if you don’t, its very easy for piles of unwanted mail to build up and take up valuable counter or drawer space.
+It’s so easy for busy, family kitchens to become cluttered, especially as we all spend a lot of time in them.
+Dedicate an area of the kitchen to household admin: pinboards covered in pretty fabric look attractive and keep important papers in one place.
+Have a system of throwing away junk mail immediately: if you don’t, it’s very easy for piles of unwanted mail to build up and take up valuable counter or drawer space.
 If paperwork needs attention, mark it with a date and keep important pieces in a pretty box file.

-Spring cooking tends to be lighter as we swap the casseroles and one-pot dinners of Autumn and Winter for seasonal salads so think about what equipment you really need to have to hand over the coming months.
-If space is tight and storage a problem, think about moving large pots, casserole dishes and other equipment to a spare room.
+Spring cooking tends to be lighter as we swap the casseroles and one-pot dinners of Autumn and Winter for seasonal salads.
+So think about what equipment you really need to have to hand over the coming months.
+If space is tight and storage a problem, consider moving large pots, casserole dishes and other equipment to a spare room.

 Release your domestic goddess